wamackie/team-role-generator/README.md

 npm install

 ## Usage:
 Install dependencies before use.
-While in the root folder, use the console to enter "node index" to begin answering a list of questions.
-An HTML displaying team member information will be created upon completion.
+While in the root folder, use the console and enter "node index" to begin.

 ## License:
 This application uses the MIT license.